FMMT666/SiSeLi/doc/slReadme.txt

     - Receiving a byte (Actually: reading it from the internal buffer):

-        databyte = slReadByte(1,0)   // NON-BLOCKING (returns immediately)
+        databyte = slReadByte(port1)     // NON-BLOCKING (returns immediately)
-        databyte = slReadByte(1,1)   // BLOCKING     (waits until a byte was received)
+        databyte = slReadByte(port1,0)   // NON-BLOCKING (returns immediately, same as above) databyte = slReadByte(port1,1)   // BLOCKING     (waits until a byte was received)

-      If anything is in the receiving buffer, slReadbyte() returns one byte of that data, here on handle "1".
-If the second argument is "0", the function returns immediatley, even if the buffer is empty.
-A "1" as a second argument waits until at least one byte is received, it "blocks".
+      If anything is in the receiving buffer, slReadbyte() returns one byte of that data, here on handle "port1".
+If the second argument is "0" or skipped, the function returns immediately, even if the buffer is empty.
+A "1" as a second argument waits until at least one byte is received.
+It "blocks".
       slReadByte returns either a valid data byte (value 0..255) or "-1" if the receive buffer is empty, an overflow occurs or the port is not opened.
       Notice that "BLOCKING" really blocks.
 Scilab will do absolutely nothing until a byte